The Fan Museum, London

 - Afternoon is served at set sitting: 1:45pm, 2:15pm, 3:15pm, 3:45pm (Tuesday & Sunday)

-How To Get To The Fan Museum by Public Transport
+How To reach The Fan Museum by Public Transport

 - By Train: Short walk from Greenwich Station or Cutty Sark DLR.